 - Faulkner on the Web - Library, plot synopses, movie connections and much more

 - Faulkner: The First Hundred Years - An exhibition from the University of Michigan Special Collections.
 Click download on right side of screen

-- Faux Faulkner - Winner of a contest for immitating Faulkner's style
+- Faux Faulkner - Contest for immitating Faulkner's style

 - How to Read Literature Like a College Professor - From Jennifer Martin comes the complete(?)text and a study guide for the text.

 - Links to Literature in DiYanni Text - Even if you don't use Robert DiYanni's text, Literature: Reading Fiction, Poetry and Drama, you may find the links to specific works in this comprehensive anthology helpful.